RedPitaya/Documentation/developerGuide/hardware/compares/vs.rst

     Power supply precautions:

-    - STEMlab 125-14, STEMlab 125-14-Z7020, STEMlab 125-14 4-Input, STEMlab 125-10, SDRlab 122-16 may only be powered by an isolated external power supply of 5 volts DC with a maximum current of 2 amps.
+    - STEMlab 125-14, STEMlab 125-14-Z7020, STEMlab 125-14 4-Input, STEMlab 125-10, SDRlab 122-16 may only be powered by an isolated external power supply of 5 Volts DC with a maximum current of 2 Amps.
       The recommended model is KA23-0502000DES.
 Any other external power supply used with Red Pitaya must comply with the relevant regulations and standards applicable in the country of use.
     - SIGNALlab 250-12 may only be powered by an original KA2401A 24 V/1 A isolated power supply or via the RJ45 Ethernet connector (PoE version only).